aws-samples/amazon-sagemaker-secure-mlops/README.md

 + Optional usage of AWS Organizations to enable trust and security control policies for member AWS accounts

 Without loss of generality, this solution uses three account groups:
 + **Development** (data science) account: this account is used by data scientists and ML engineers to perform experimentation and development.
 Data science tools such as Amazon SageMaker Studio is used in the development account.
 Amazon S3 buckets with data and models, code repositories and CI/CD pipelines are hosted in this account.
-Models are build, trained, validated, and registered in the model repository in this account.
+Models are built, trained, validated, and registered in the model repository in this account.
 + **Testing/staging/UAT** accounts: Validated and approved models are first deployed to the staging account, where the automated unit and integration tests are run.
 Data scientists and ML engineers do have read-only access to this account.
 + **Production** accounts: Tested models from the staging accounts are finally deployed to the production account for both online and batch inference.